 After soaking in the pristine views, we will start our down hill drive to San Pedro.
 This region is home to the Peruvian National Bird, El Gallito de Rocas or Andean Cock of the Rock.
 Accompanied by our local Amazonian expert, we will be doing a short hike which will be your introduction to the Manu National Park Peru.

-Once you have had your fill of the first views of Manu National Park, we will be driving you to our Paradise Lodge.
-Here, we will be accommodating you in an ensuite hotel room for the night.
-The hotel staff will be serving delicious dinner.
+Once you have had your fill of the first views of Manu National Park, we will be driving you to our Rain fores Lodge.
+Here, we will be accommodating you in an ensuite lodge room for the night.
+The company staff will be serving delicious dinner.

-Day 2: Paradise Lodge – Palotoa Ecological Reserve
+Day 2: Rain forest Lodge – Palotoa Ecological Reserve

-We will be serving you a delicious breakfast to kickstart your day to explore the lowland rainforest of the Peruvian Amazon.
+We will be serving you a delicious breakfast to kickstart your day to explore the rainforest of the Peruvian Amazon.
 We will be driving you to the boat pier in Atalaya.
 On our way, we will be stopping to see coca plantations.
-We will also stop at a viewpoint to get a staggering view of the Manu River snaking through the jungle.
+We will also visit an attraction center for hummingbirds, continuing with the journey We will also stop at a viewpoint to get a staggering view of the Madre de Dios River snaking through the jungle.

 Our journey by car will come to an end in Atalaya Port.
-We will be embarking on a boat ride on the Alto Madre de Dios River to Aguas Calientes de Manu.
+We will be embarking on a boat ride on the Alto Madre de Dios River to Aguas Calientes in Manu.
 As the name suggests, this small village is home to a hotsprings.
-Along the boat ride you will get to see more distinct species of birds and some mammals including the giant otters.
+Along the boat ride you will get to see more distinct species of birds and some mammals including the River otters.

 Once in Aguas Calientes, you can spend the morning taking a refreshing dip in the natural thermal waters.
 Once you have had your fill, we will be continuing our boat ride further into the jungle at our signature lodge in Palotoa Ecological Reserve.
 We will be accommodating you in an ensuite room here.